Developer Guide for ra.VI

 Given below is an example usage scenario and how the add feature behaves at each step.

-2. The user inputs add -m CS2101 into ra.VI, as the user wants to note down a module named ‘CS2101' and add it to their module list.
+add -m CS2101into ra.VI, as the user wants to note down a module named ‘CS2101' and add it to their module list.

 Otherwise, an exception message will be shown explaining the exception to the user.